vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/create.md

 <!-- more -->

-## Choose an Appropriate Location
+## 1. Choose an Appropriate Location

 To avoid accidentally triggering some strange problems that you cannot solve by yourself, please try to avoid using file paths that contain CJK characters, emoji or spaces (e.g. `C:\Users\毛泽东\Desktop\VuePress Project\Hope theme ❤️\`).

 It is recommended to use plain English paths (e.g. `D:\projects\vuepress-theme-hope\`).

-## Initialize Project
+## 2. Create Project template

-Open a terminal in the folder in the chosen location.
+Open a terminal in the chosen folder.

 ::: tip Opening terminal on Windows